-- Will I ever be able to get credit again?
+- Will I ever be able to rebuild my credit?

 - I've been told I cannot get rid of IRS tax debt, is this true?

-- Can I file a bankruptcy while I am in the middle of a divorce?
+- Can I file bankruptcy during a divorce?

 - What do I wear to the hearings?